Your Ultimate Guide to Sydney: 4 Day Itinerary

 Before that, we went to one of the best restaurants both my dad and I had ever been to.

-It’s called Alibi and its near Woolloomooloo… yes, those indigenous Aussie areas are just as difficult to pronounce as they look.
+The absolute best vegan place in Sydney is called Alibi, and its near Woolloomooloo… and yesthose indigenous Aussie areas are just as difficult to pronounce as they look.

 We tried their vegan cheese platter…